Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations: Introduction

-Our contributions are twofold \begin{enumerate} \item We develop an equidistant-step EM method for time-changed SDEs and establish its strong convergence properties under global Lipschitz conditions.

-\item We rigorously prove that the strong convergence rate of our method is $\mathcal{O}(\Delta t^{(1+\alpha)/4})$, explicitly characterizing how the stability index $\alpha$ of the subordinator process determines the convergence behavior.
-This result reveals a fundamental relationship between the statistical properties of the time-change mechanism and the accuracy of the numerical method. \end{enumerate}
+The main contribution of this paper is the development and rigorous analysis of equidistant-step Euler-type methods for the time-changed SDEs \Cref{eq:SDEs}.
+We first propose the standard equidistant-step EM method and establish its strong convergence under the global Lipschitz condition.
+However, such an assumption is often too restrictive for practical applications.
+In particular, when the drift and diffusion coefficients exhibit super-linear growth, the standard EM method is known to diverge in general \cite{hutzenthaler2011divergence}.
+To overcome this fundamental limitation, we relax the theoretical assumptions to Khasminskii-type conditions and further formulate an equidistant-step truncated EM scheme.
+Under suitable conditions, the convergence orders of both numerical schemes are arbitrarily close to $\alpha/2$.
+These explicit error estimates characterize how the stability index $\alpha$ of the subordinator process determines the convergence behavior, thereby revealing a fundamental relationship between the statistical properties of the time-change process and the accuracy of the numerical methods.

-The remainder of this paper is organized as follows: Section 2 introduces the mathematical preliminaries, including key properties of subordinators and their inverses, and establishes important lemmas used in our subsequent analysis.
-Section 3 presents the fundamental assumptions, develops the equidistant-step EM scheme, and proves our main convergence theorem.
-Section 4 presents numerical experiments that validate our theoretical findings and illustrate the effectiveness of the proposed method.
+The remainder of this paper is organized as follows: \Cref{sec:pre} introduces the mathematical preliminaries, including key properties of subordinators and their inverses, and establishes important lemmas used in our subsequent analysis. \Cref{sec:EM} develops the equidistant-step EM scheme and proves its strong convergence rate. \Cref{sec:TEM} introduces the equidistant-step truncated EM scheme and establishes its strong convergence rate. \Cref{sec:num} presents numerical experiments that validate our theoretical findings and illustrate the effectiveness of the proposed methods.